newworldstrategiesai/m10dj/DEPLOYMENT_SAFETY.md

 # Deployment Safety Guide

+> **Note**: Pre-deployment validation has been removed to simplify the build process.
+This document is kept for reference.

 ## Problem

 The build process (`npm run build`) only checks for **compile-time errors**, not **runtime errors**.
 This means: